-Passionate about Nature, and the Conservation of Native Species and Preservation of their Ecosystems
+Passionate about Nature, the Conservation of Native Species and Preservation of their Ecosystems

 Hello & Welcome!

 Chloe here, if you know me, awesome, if not, let’s connect!

 I started this site to blog, write, explore, and further understand the nature around me.
 After becoming hooked to iNaturalist, and getting my husband also obsessed I quickly found that I wasn’t ingesting the level of detail and understanding I’d like to for most observations while in nature.